react-boilerplate/react-boilerplate/docs/general/commands.md

 ```
 Now, you should be accessible to your very first time of this boilerplate by accessing `http://localhost:3000`

-However, you cannot do any change in that example app.
+However, you cannot made any change in that example app yet.
 We need to link docker container directory
 to what we have in our local machine.
 First, let's destroy the old container.
 ```
 docker rm -f myweb_container